The Flowers of Evil (manga): Manga

 The manga was launched in the first issue of the Japanese shōnen manga magazine Bessatsu Shōnen Magazine published by Kodansha on September 9, 2009, and ended on May 9, 2014.
 Kodansha has compiled the 57 chapters into 11 volumes from March 17, 2010, to June 9, 2014.
 The series was licensed in North America by Vertical in September 2011, with the first volume published on May 8, 2012, and the last volume on October 14, 2014.
 Vertical announced at Anime Central 2017 that it will re-release the manga in four omnibus volumes.
-The Japanese edition of the cover of the first volume originally had a dialogue balloon where Nakamura says "Shitbug", but the Vertical edition replaced the speech with the title.
+The Japanese edition of the cover of the first volume originally had a dialogue balloon where Nakamura says "Shitbug" (クソムシが, Kusomushi ga), but the Vertical edition replaced the speech with the title.
 The manga has also been published in Italy by Panini Comics, in Spain by Norma Editorial, in Taiwan by Tong Li Publishing, and in Indonesia by Elex Media Komputindo.